jina-ai/finetuner/docs/2_step_by_step/2_3_login_to_jina_ecosystem.md

 Login is required since Finetuner needs to push your `DocumentArray` into the cloud as training data.
 Once you have successfully logged in, your training data will be linked to your personal user profile and will only be visible to you.

-Once fine-tuning is ready, the fine-tuned model will be visible only to you in cloud.
+Once fine-tuning is completed, the fine-tuned model will be visible only to you in the cloud.
 ```